kvarak/dnd/docs/_Equipment/poison.md

 - **Insanity Mist (Inhaled)**.
 A creature subject to this poison must succeed a DC 15 Constitution saving throw or gain an effect listed on the short-term madness table within the DM's Guide (page 259).
 The creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 - **Malice (Inhaled)**.
 A creature subjected to this poison must succeed on a DC 15 Constitution saving throw or become poisoned for 1 hour.
 The poisoned creature is blinded.

+- **Noxious aromatic**.
+This glass container of foul-smelling oil shatters easily upon impact.
+As an action, you can throw this flask up to 20 ft, shattering it on impact.
+Make a ranged attack against a creature or object, treating the flask as an improvised weapon.
+If a creature with the scent ability is standing in the square of impact, it must succeed at a DC 14 Constitution save or be incapacitated for 1d4+1 rounds.
+Any creature with scent in an adjacent square must succeed at a DC 12 Constitution save or be poisoned for 1 round.
+Creatures without the scent ability are not affected by noxious aromas.

 </div>